hiawvp/docs/docs/manual/jobs/job-plugins/node-steps/kubernetes-describe-object.md

 ## Overview

 This plugin describes an object of a selected kind within a Kubernetes cluster.
-It is designed to work in conjunction with the AWS EKS, GCP GKE, and Azure AKS node-source plugins.
+It is designed to work in conjunction with the AWS EKS, GCP GKE, and Azure AKS [Resource Model Source plugins](/manual/projects/resource-model-sources/).
 ## Configuration

 ### Required Fields